What Is ON-Site SEO?

-- If image names are optimised they serve as a source of traffic for Google Image Search.
+- If image names are optimized they serve as a source of traffic for Google Image Search.

-- File sizes should be optimised for load speed, reducing the overall page load time, which effects SEO.
+- File sizes should be optimized for load speed, reducing the overall page load time, which affects SEO.

 - They can also become a source of “link baiting” in the later stages of SEO link building.